Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Video conferencing is one of the best remote team solutions to stay connected and work together effectively, including for video marketing on social media.

-Make sure to switch your video ON while collaborating with your team members, especially during one-on-one video calls.
+Switch your video ON while collaborating with your team members, especially during one-on-one video calls.

 Whether you want to read their reaction to a change in plans or want to know their overall mood, a video call can tell you way more than an audio-only call.